msaharan/howTo/how-to-terminal.md

 # length of file
 for i in $(ls jobOut*); do echo $i $(cat $i | wc -l) >> fileLength.txt; done

-# move select files based on a sequence
+# select files in a sequence
 for ((i=100; i<=3500; i+=100))
 do
   if [ -e Xint_$i ]